moshe-braner/XCVario/README.md

 * choice of short audio while visual continues
 * audio warning sounds again if alarm level rises
 * hold-off via pressing the knob

+About the new wind estimation algorithm:
+* automatically used for "straight wind" if there is no compass
+* is based on GPS data (from an attached FLARM) and airspeed
+* requires flying in several directions, and some time to converge

 This branch also aims to run on the Sunton ESP32-2432S028 board, which: